-VCU has an enduring commitment to the Richmond region and to Virginia, identifying “collective urban and regional transformation” as a key focus area of its strategic plan Quest 2025.
-The university has a robust and rigorous community engaged research portfolio, including more than 250 community engaged research projects and more than 1,000 community partnerships.
-The Wright Center serves as a critical component of this research, bringing academic and community partners together to improve the health and well-being of all people.
-We mobilize existing strengths in community engagement and team science to engage stakeholder communities at every translational phase to become research partners and form collaborative clinical translational science teams.
-Working alongside the university’s Division of Community Engagement, Wright Center researchers coordinate VCU-led community engaged research activities to support community members and develop lasting partnerships.
+Human health research cannot exist without the support and input of the community whose lives it seeks to improve.
+The Wright Center serves as a critical component of VCU's efforts to engage the community in its research, bringing academic and community partners together to improve the health and well-being of all people.
+The center mobilizes existing strengths in collaboration and Team Science to engage stakeholder communities at every phase of research and form partnerships between scientists and the public.
+Working alongside the university’s Center for Community Engagement and Impact, Wright Center researchers coordinate VCU-led community-engaged research activities to support community members and develop lasting partnerships.

 The Greater Richmond Community Advisory Board brings together researchers and community members to engage, understand and support one another.
 The board assists with the development of community and academic partnerships and ensures that VCU research is meeting the needs of our communities.

 The Wright Center funds community projects that are small in scale and short-term.
 Mini-grants are open to initiatives and programs related to clinical or community-engaged research that will build communities and bring partner organizations and VCU researchers together to address a need or issue of concern.

 The Virginia Ambulatory Care Outcomes Research Network, or ACORN, is a partnership between primary care practices and a multidisciplinary team of researchers from the VCU Department of Family Medicine and Population Health.
 ACORN’s mission is to improve health and transform care delivery through primary care research and implementation.
 Several ACORN leaders are supported by the Wright Center.